agadzinski93/update-cpanel-dns-records/README.md

 ```

 ### CPanel API Key
 In order to may calls to the CPanel API, you must generate an API token in your account.
-This feature is likely under the Security section labeled Manage API Tokens.
+This feature is likely under Security labeled Manage API Tokens.

-This key is a necessary environemnt variable but you may also need to use to determine the line indexes of the records you wish to modify.
+This key is a necessary environment variable but you may also need it to determine the line indexes of the records you wish to modify.

 ### Line Indexes
-To get the line-indexes of the DNS records you wish to update, use a tool like Postman to make a call to the endpoint `/DNS/parse_zone` found [here](https://api.docs.cpanel.net/openapi/cpanel/operation/dns-parse_zone/).
-Search through the JSON output until you found the records and save the line indexes in those objects.
+To get the line indexes of the DNS records you wish to update, use a tool like Postman to make a call to the endpoint `/DNS/parse_zone` found [here](https://api.docs.cpanel.net/openapi/cpanel/operation/dns-parse_zone/).
+Search through the JSON output until you found the records and save the line indexes.

 Note: When making API calls to CPanel, make sure the format for the Authorization header is `cpanel username:[token]`.
 Of course, replace `[token]` with your actual token.